xuminic/name-matching-lambda/README.md

 make deploy
 ```

-## Test the lambda function in AWS

-After the successful deploy, there should be an URL to access API Gateway like this
+After a successful deploy, there should be an URL to access, like this
 ```
 https://z2uhy4dpy6.execute-api.ap-southeast-2.amazonaws.com/prod/
 ```